spiceai/spiceai/README.md

 The Spice CLI will download the CartPole-v1 sample pod manifest and add it to your project at `.spice/pods/cartpole-v1.yaml`.

-The Spice Runtime will then automatically detect the manifest and start your first training run!
+The Spice runtime will then automatically detect the manifest and start your first training run!

 > Note, automatic training relies on your system's filewatcher.
 In some cases, this might be disabled or not work as expected, especially when using containers.
 If training does not start, follow the command to [retrain your pod](https://github.com/spiceai/spiceai#retrain-your-pod) below.